Unlocking the Power of Fractions: A thorough look

 -

 Fractions to Percentages: To convert a fraction to a percentage, first convert the fraction to a decimal (as described above), then multiply the decimal by 100.
-For example, to convert 1/2 to a percentage, first convert it to a decimal: 1 ÷ 2 = 0.5.
+To give you an idea, to convert 1/2 to a percentage, first convert it to a decimal: 1 ÷ 2 = 0.5.
 Then, multiply the decimal by 100: 0.5 * 100 = 50%.
-Therefore, 1/2 is equal to 50%.
+Which means, 1/2 is equal to 50%.

 -